ymbozec/GBR.7.0_Futures_CMIP6/README.md

 [**Analysis_hindcast**](https://github.com/ymbozec/GBR_futures/Analysis_hindcast)

-Contains scripts for the hindcast reconstruction (2008-2023)
+Scripts for the hindcast reconstruction (2008-2023)

 [**Analysis_projections**](https://github.com/ymbozec/GBR_futures/Analysis_projections)

-Contains scripts for the analysis of foreward projections (2024-2100)
+Scripts for the analysis of foreward projections (2024-2100)

 [**Analysis_drivers**](https://github.com/ymbozec/GBR_futures/Analysis_drivers)

-Contains the scripts for running the statistical models of drivers
+Scripts for running the statistical models of drivers

 [**Validation**](https://github.com/ymbozec/GBR_futures/Validation)

-Contains the scripts for the validation of the hindcast coral cover reconstruction and the predictions of past bleaching
+Scripts for the validation of the hindcast coral cover reconstruction and the predictions of past bleaching